jeanwl/TUNIC-LiveSplitOne-AutoSplitter/README.md

 ## Features

-- LiveSplit One timer control with custom splits
+- LiveSplit One control with custom splits
 - New LiveSplit One layout suggestion for OBS

 ## OBS Usage